-The food of Chiang Mai is completely different from the rest of Thailand – balanced, less bracing than the food further south without losing any of its integrity and charm, and most importantly, so darn tasty.
-Here at IDEAL we’re huge fans of Andy Ricker.
-He is the chef and owner of Pok Pok in the US.
-He knows about Thai food and is an expert in the cusine of Chiang Mai.
-So we followed his advice on what to eat in the city, and here’s what we loved the most; our 7 IDEAL things to eat in Chiang Mai, Thailand.
+The food of Chiang Mai and Thailand’s north is completely different from the rest of the country – balanced, less bracing than its regional counterparts, herbal, and most importantly, so darn tasty.
+Here at IDEAL, we’re huge fans of Andy Ricker, chef and owner of Pok Pok in the US, and something of an expert on the cuisine of Chiang Mai.
+So, we followed his advice on what to eat in the city, and here’s what we loved the most; our 7 IDEAL things to eat in Chiang Mai, Thailand.

 Okay, so we’re starting with a restaurant which does food from the country’s Issan region, rather than the ‘Lanna’ food of Chiang Mai, but this one is simply too good to miss.
-This could possibly be the best chicken we’ve ever tasted.
-Those birds – much smaller and more flavoursome than their British counterparts – are brined, marinated, stuffed with an aromatic filling of lemon grass and garlic and cooked over charcoal.
+This could possibly be the best grilled chicken we’ve ever tasted.
+Those birds – much smaller and more flavoursome than their British counterparts – are brined, marinated, stuffed with an aromatic filling of pounded lemongrass and garlic, and cooked over charcoal.
 Order it with papaya salad and sticky rice – the holy trinity of Issan cooking – and of course, an ice cold beer, and you’ll leave a very satisfied customer.

 Eat at: SP Chicken.

 With origins in Burma, this is one of Northern Thailand’s most iconic dishes, and one of only a handful in the region which uses coconut milk.
-It’s a deep, sweet, salty and fragrant curried noodle soup that uses coconut milk and is topped with crispy noodles.
-It’s hard to describe the flavour of this, it’s familiar yet unlike anything we’ve ever tasted before.
-Once you’ve tried it, you’ll want to eat it again and again
+It’s a deep, sweet, salty and fragrant curried noodle soup, usually served with braised meat swimming in the broth and topped with crispy noodles.
+Several condiments, such as sliced shallots, pickled mustard greens and chilli jam arrive in tow, allowing you to season to your own discerning tastes.
+Once you’ve tried it, you’ll want to eat it again and again.

 Eat at: The best place by far to grab a bowl is the famed Khao Soi Lam Duan Fah Ham.

-There are two really distinct varieties of larb: one from Issan and one from Chiang Mai.
+There are two really distinct varieties of laap: one from Issan and one from Chiang Mai.
 While we love both, the Chiang Mai version is perhaps the more intriguing of the two.
 Laap is best described as a minced meat salad; enthusiastically spiced, beautifully balanced and eaten with lots of fresh herbs.
-Chiang Mai’s larb is punchy and has a pleasing depth and bitterness, with our preferred variants being pork (sometimes eaten raw) or catfish.
+Chiang Mai’s laap is punchy and has a pleasing depth and bitterness, with the distinctive flavour of local spice prickly ash rounding things off.
 If you can stomach it, the raw larb is delicious.

-Eat at: Sorn Chai, opposite Thapae Gate does the best larb in town.
-However, if you fancy trying the raw larb go to Laap Kao Cham Cha.
+Eat at: Sorn Chai, opposite Thapae Gate does perhaps the best laap in town.
+However, if you fancy trying the raw lversion, go to Laap Kao Cham Cha.

 KHAO KHA MU (PORK KNUCKLE OVER RICE)